schadenfreude2030/iannwtf-project/README.md

 ```

 ### Create a GIF
-Screenshots are taken from the entire game window (including plots if activated) and stored within a GIF
+Screenshots are taken from the entire game window (including plots if activated) and stored within in GIF file.

 ```bash
 python3 PlayGame.py --mode 0 --gif "./PlayFlappyBird.gif"